lammps/lammps/doc/src/fix_wall_ees.rst

 Restrictions
 """"""""""""

-These fixes are part of the USER-MISC package.
+These fixes are part of the EXTRA-FIX package.
 They are only enabled if LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` doc page for more info.